ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 CMIP standard data request using standard variables as input.
 The typical use case of this operation is the evaluation of a variable which is only available in an observational dataset but not in the models.
-In this case a derivation function is provided by the ESMValTool in order to calculate the variable and perform the comparison.
+In this case a derivation function is provided by the ESMValCore in order to calculate the variable and perform the comparison.
 For example, several observational datasets deliver total column ozone as observed variable (`toz`), but CMIP models only provide the ozone 3D field.
 In this case, a derivation function is provided to